Find the perfect plant for your perfect gardenscape!

 A compact upright, pyramidal evergreen shrub with soft textured blue needle-like foliage all season long and showy blue berries, excellent for difficult landscape and garden situations, makes a great tall evergreen hedge in full sun

-Medora Juniper has attractive powder blue foliage.
-The scale-like leaves are highly ornamental and remain powder blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Medora Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has attractive powder blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain powder blue throughout the winter.

 Medora Juniper is a multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.